The local paper in Winchester does an interesting page every Monday. On Monday they publish articles from 100 years ago, 75 years ago, 50 years ago

-On one past Monday the first story was my favorite.
-It seems that the postmaster had complained to the local city government that too many men were spitting tobacco on the floor.
-There were spittoons all around, but these uncouth city slickers had taken to spitting wherever and whenever they wanted, and since the postmaster was also the custodian of the post office, this had to stop!
+This past Monday the first story was my favorite.
+It seems that the postmaster had complained to the local city government that too many men were spitting tobbaco on the floor.
+There were spitoons all around, but these uncouth city slickers had taken to spitting wherever and whenever they wanted, and since the postmaster was also the custodian of the post office this had to stop!
 Besides, it was a health issue.

 - Wearing pajamas anywhere but in your home - cha-ching! $4.00 please

 - Non-handicapped parking in handicapped only slots - cha-ching! $4.00

 - Sitting right beside my table in a completely empty resturaunt - Cha-ching!
 Move over.
 Leave your $4.00 on the table!